minetest-mods-camp/arena_lib/DOCS.md

 	* `reason` is an integer, and it equals to...
 		* `0`: player disconnected.
 Default used when: players disconnect
 		* `1`: player eliminated.
 Default used when: ---
 		* `2`: player kicked.
-Default used when: players are kicked through `/arenakick`
+Default used when: players are kicked through `/arenas kick`
 		* `3`: player quits.
 Default used when: players do `/quit` or when they leave the spectator mode
 		* All these reasons call `on_quit`, with the only exception of `1`, that calls `on_eliminate` if declared, and that only calls `on_quit` if there is no spectator mode
 	* `executioner` can be passed to tell who removed the player.
-By default, this happens when someone uses `/arenakick` and `/forceend`, so that these commands can't be abused without consequences for the admin
+By default, this happens when someone uses `/arenas kick` and `/forceend`, so that these commands can't be abused without consequences for the admin
 * `arena_lib.send_message_in_arena(arena, channel, msg, <teamID>, <except_teamID>)`: sends a message to all the players/spectators in that specific arena, according to what `channel` is: `"players"`, `"spectators"` or `"both"`.
 If `teamID` is specified, it'll be only sent to the players inside that very team.
 On the contrary, if `except_teamID` is `true`, it'll be sent to every player BUT the ones in the specified team.
 These last two fields are pointless if `channel` is equal to `"spectators"`
 * `arena_lib.add_spectate_entity(mod, arena, e_name, entity)`: adds to the current ongoing match a spectatable entity, allowing spectators to spectate more than just players. `e_name` is the name that will appear in the spectator info hotbar, and `entity` the `luaentity` table.
 When the entity is removed/unloaded, automatically calls `remove_spectate_entity(...)`
 * `arena_lib.add_spectate_area(mod, arena, pos_name, pos)`: same as `add_spectate_entity`, but it adds an area instead. `pos` is a table containing the coordinates of the area to spectate